v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 Parameter Description

--ir, --ignore-duplicates Ignores errors related to duplicated objects that eventually exist in the server.
+-ir, --ignore-duplicates Ignores errors related to duplicate objects that may exist in the server.

--ic, --ignore-error-codes [CODES] Ignores additional errors by their codes.
-A comma-separated list of alphanumeric codes should be provided.
+-ic, --ignore-error-codes [LIST] Ignores additional errors by their codes.
+Provide a comma-separated list of alphanumeric codes.

 -dd, --drop-database Drop the database before executing an export process.

--sm, --simulate Simulates an export process by executing all steps but undoing any modification in the end.
+-sm, --simulate Simulates an export process by executing all steps but undoing any modifications in the end.

 -tn, --use-tmp-names Generates temporary names for database, roles, and tablespaces when in simulation mode.